usefulalgorithm/usefulalgorithm/README.md

 - _Crack the Skye_, by Mastodon
 - _Forty_, by Blu, August Fanon
 - _Sunshine and Balance Beams_, by Pile
-- _God Does Like Ugly_, by JID
-- _Carry Me Along, Blind Dog_, by page girl
-- _Cleaning Out The Empty Administration Building_, by R.J.F.

 </details>